 3. Paid subscription services.
 Google “menu planning” and you will find paid subscription services that vary in their scope (although it seems like the pricing is fairly similar between the different companies).

-Emeals is one example.
+Emeals and $5 Meal Plan are examples.
 You can pick from many types of meal plans (paleo, slow cooker, clean eating, etc.) and they will give you recipes, meal plans and shopping lists for at least $5 per month.
 Plan to eat is another one.
 In this case, you put in your own recipes (or use other members' recipes).
 By dragging and dropping the specific recipes you want, your menu plan and shopping list are then created.
 It is normally $4.95/month, but they will run a Black Friday sale for 50% off a yearly subscription, starting November 28.

 Do you have any meal planning tips to share?